vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 <?import javafx.scene.layout.*?>
 ```

-The good news is that instead of manually adding all of them, your IDE should e able to help you add imports in a similar way to adding imports to Java classes.
+The good news is that instead of manually adding all of them, your IDE should be able to help you add imports in a similar way to adding them to Java classes.

 ### Adding Components
 Now it's time to add some components.
-In the previous article, we learned that each Scene could have only one child component.
+[In the previous article](/javafx-hello-world), we learned that each Scene could have only one child component.
 Let's add a simple label for now.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>